atkrish0/volsharpe-optimizer/README.md

 # rutgersmqf-portfolio-optimization
-Final project done for the OOP1 course in the MQF program.
+tldr: Final project done for the OOP1 course in the MQF program.
 Fall 2023.
+Implements a portfolio optimization framework in C++.

+Data:

+Procedure:

+Results: